Michael Firnkes avatar

 • Tools for tracking

 Plugins and themes can lead to mixed content errors, especially if they are outdated or no longer being developed.
-In general, after switching your portal, blog or online store to HTTPS, you should check whether and which subpages are affected by mixed content.
+In general, you should check whether and which subpages are affected by mixed content after switching your portal, blog or online shop to HTTPS.

 Find mixed content